 The World through a Lens (Africa-CO 1069 series) section is a diverse collection of images with a rich variety of content.
-The archives have been housed there with little information attached about the people or content, so the public are invited to comment and share their knowledge.
+The archives have little information attached so the public are invited to comment and share their knowledge.

 A partnership between The National Archives and Black and Asian Studies Association.